Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 The Cairngorms is also home to 6 of the UK’s highest mountains (the highest is Ben Nevis near to Fort William) and in the winter, snow permitting, you can go skiing and even husky sledding.

-Another ‘activity’ you might like to try whilst in the area is taking the Malt Whiskey Trail.
-The area just north of the Cairngorms is home to 9 of the UK’s Scotch malt whiskey distilleries.
-You can tour the distilleries and learn about the whiskey-making process – as well as doing a little bit of tasting too.
+Another ‘activity’ you might like to try whilst in the area is taking the Malt Whisky Trail.
+The area just north of the Cairngorms is home to 9 of the UK’s Scotch malt whisky distilleries.
+You can tour the distilleries and learn about the whisky-making process – as well as doing a little bit of tasting too.

 Just don’t drink and drive – the drink driving limit in Scotland is very low, so I wouldn’t even risk it!
 There are a number of taxis/private drivers in the area who can take you around.